A Survey of Knowledge Enhanced Pre-trained Models: Overview of Knowledge Enhanced pre-trained language models

 \subsection{Knowledge-supervised KEPLMs}

-The characteristic of knowledge-supervised KEPLMs is that they choose keywords as training data under the supervision of KGs and learn its semantics by the power of the original PLMs, which enjoy extensive applications, as shown in Fig. \ref{survey4}.
+The characteristic of knowledge-supervised KEPLMs is that they choose keywords as training data under the supervision of KGs and learn its semantics by the power of the original PLMs, as shown in Fig. \ref{survey4}.
 The correlation between knowledge injection methods, various types of knowledge, and the extent of knowledge parameterization is presented in Fig. \ref{section4}.